Project Dates: February 2014 – April 2015

 Exploring community-based agents’ and postpartum women’s perceptions of community-based postpartum family planning in two districts in Mozambique

 As a nested study to the project described above, the Bixby Center, in collaboration with the Mozambican Association of Obstetricians and Gynecologists, conducted 50 in-depth interviews with postpartum women and their community-based family planning providers.
-These interviews, which are still being analyzed, will elucidate the enabling factors and barriers to family planning uptake in the postpartum period.
-Interviews with postpartum women aimed to explore their experiences with the DMPA provision project, their opinions and perceptions of community-based providers, their assessment of risk of pregnancy in the postpartum period, and their perspectives on using contraception during this period.
+These interviews elucidated the enabling factors and barriers to family planning uptake in the postpartum period.
+Interviews with postpartum women aimed to explore their experiences with the injectable contraceptive provision project, their opinions and perceptions of community-based providers, their assessment of risk of pregnancy in the postpartum period, and their perspectives on using contraception during this period.
 Interviews with community-based family planning agents uncovered their opinions of family planning use among postpartum women and how this affects service provision, interactions with postpartum women in the program, challenges delivering information about risk of pregnancy in the postpartum period, and perceptions of the program.
-Similar to the parent study, the long-term goal of this qualitative research was to develop a sustainable family planning distribution system that responds to low-resource, rural women’s needs and preferences without further burdening the skilled health workforce in Mozambique.
+The long-term goal of this qualitative research was to develop a sustainable family planning distribution system that responds to low-resource, rural women’s needs and preferences without further burdening the skilled health workforce in Mozambique.